Framework-R-D/phlex-design/doc/introduction.rst

 Introduction
 ************

-A resonable definition of a software framework is [Wiki-Framework]_:
+A reasonable definition of a software framework is [Wiki-Framework]_:

   *an abstraction in which software, providing generic functionality, can be selectively changed by additional user-written code, thus providing application-specific software.*